Angular Signal Forms – Everything You Need to Know

 </fieldset>

-The repeating group with the prices is designed similarly to the subform with the airplane.
+The repeating group with the prices is designed similarly to the aircraft form.
 First, you need to set up a schema:

 export const priceSchema = schema<Price>((path) => {